 Let's check out some important NPS open-ended questions:

+a.
 Standard Follow-Up NPS Survey Question

 This question could be determined in the situation when organizations are dealing with their detractors or passives.
 Reasoning-based questions help you to focus on the root of why customers become detractors, passives, or promoters.

 - What is the primary reason for your score?

 There are several benefits of asking the reason for your score.
 It helps you to follow up with your detractors and passives and turn them into promoters.
 You can also use the NPS survey feedback to close the customer feedback loop quickly and easily.
 It also helps to build customer loyalty and reduce churn.

 You can effectively use the reasoning of the score according to your respondents (detractors, passives, and promoters):